-Table 1: Results for the fixed effects obtained by the LME.
+Table 1: Results for the fixed effects in the LME analyses for the four dependent variables.
 Significant effects are indicated by an asterisk.

 Finally, we investigated whether landing positions were unimodally distributed.
 To this end, we plotted landing-position distributions separately for three saccade-latency intervals (fastest, intermediate, and slow).
 First, we removed the between-subjects variability from saccade latencies (Cousineau, 2005).
 Next, we divided the resulting normalized saccade latencies into three equal bins.
 Then, per saccade-latency bin, we divided landing positions into 15 equal landing-position bins.
 Figure 4 shows that the distributions of initial saccades appear to be unimodal.
 They peak just to the left (i.e. in the action-direction) of the absolute center (see Figure 4a), and just to the right (i.e., in the handle direction) of the CoG (see Figure 4c).
 The distributions of refixations show a main peak towards the action-performing part of the object, and a second peak or tail slightly towards the handle side of the object.
 The latter may explain the pattern of the latest-triggerred refixations shown in Figure 3, and suggests that initial saccades that were launched very late in time, showed a tendency towards bimodality (rather than that they were 'rebiased' towards the reference point, as the slight u-curve in Figure 3 may suggest).